Lorenzo James Henrie

 Lorenzo James Henrie (born June 29, 1993) is an American actor.
-He is known for his role as Chris Manawa on the AMC television series Fear the Walking Dead (2015–2016).
+He is best known for his role as Chris Manawa on the AMC television series Fear the Walking Dead (2015–2016).

 Early life

 Henrie was born in Phoenix, Arizona, to Linda (née Finocchiaro), a talent manager, and James Wilson Henrie, a producer formerly in real estate.
 His older brother is actor David Henrie.
-His maternal grandparents were Italian.
+Henrie is a practicing Roman Catholic.

 Career

 In 2015, Henrie appeared in the comedy film Paul Blart: Mall Cop 2.
 He also played one of the lead roles as Christopher Manawa in the first two seasons of AMC's series Fear the Walking Dead.

+In 2024, Henrie worked as an executive producer on the film Monster Summer, directed by his brother David Henrie.